-When someone suffers from anosmia, he or she is unable to smell the odorant used to odorize natural gas.
+When someone suffers from anosmia, they cannot smell the odorant used to odorize natural gas.
 A hyposmia sufferer may also be unable to detect the gas.
 With both medical conditions, a dangerous situation would present itself if there was ever a natural gas leak.

 Anosmia or Hyposmia Smell Disorders

 Unfortunately, not everyone has an ordinary sense of smell.
-While some people may have a diminished sense (hyposmia), others are unable to smell at all (anosmia).
-Some studies have suggested, on average, 1-2 % of North Americans have impaired smell.
-Causes of reduced olfactory perception range from aging, allergies, viral infections attacking the olfactory nerve, medications, hormones, diseases, and other conditions, though some people are born with no sense of smell (congenital anosmia).
+While some people may have a diminished sense (hyposmia), others cannot smell at all (anosmia).
+Some studies have suggested, on average, 1-2 % of North Americans have impaired smell, however, that statistic may change given that according to Elsevier Public Health Emergency Collection, anosmia is a prominent sign of SARS-CoV-2 infection.
+Patients with COVID-19 can present a sudden onset of anosmia without any other symptoms.
+Common causes of reduced olfactory perception range from aging, allergies, viral infections attacking the olfactory nerve, medications, hormones, diseases, and other conditions.
+Some people are born with no sense of smell (congenital anosmia).

 Natural Gas Odorization

 The act of smelling gas is the first line of gas leak detection for most people.
 Natural gas has an odorant injected into the gas because, in its native state, the gas is odorless.
 The U.S. regulations on natural gas odorization stress that,

 A combustible gas in a distribution line must contain a natural odorant or be odorized so that at a concentration in air of one-fifth of the lower explosive limit, the gas is readily detectable by a person with a normal sense of smell (49 CFR 192.625 a- Odorization of gas).”

 The phrase of interest here is “normal sense of smell.”
 Gas leaks present a considerable risk to anyone suffering from anosmia and hyposmia.